amderoos/MarineReserves/README.md

 - **Figures/FigureS3.R** \
   R script to produce Figure 3 in the supplementary information of the manuscript

+- **Figures/FigureS4.R** \
+  R script to produce Figure 4 in the supplementary information of the manuscript

+- **Figures/FigureS5.R** \
+  R script to produce Figure 5 in the supplementary information of the manuscript

+- **Figures/FigureS6.R** \
+  R script to produce Figure 6 in the supplementary information of the manuscript

+- **Figures/FigureS7.R** \
+  R script to produce Figure 7 in the supplementary information of the manuscript

 - **Figures/maintextfigure2.pdf** \
   PDF file of Figure 2 in the main text of the manuscript